Bro. Peter Dimond

 2nd Council of Orange, 529, Can.
 7: “If anyone affirms that we can form any right opinion or make any right choice which relates to the salvation of eternal life, as is expedient for us, or that we can be saved, that is, assent to the preaching of the gospel through our natural powers without the illumination and inspiration of the Holy Spirit… he is led astray by a heretical spirit…”

-So, firm belief in the true faith proceeds from an inspiration of the Holy Spirit.
-John Paul II, however, that the Holy Spirit’s inspiration is given to non-Christians in order to firmly belief in non-Christian religions and false gods.
+Thus, firm belief in the true faith proceeds from an inspiration of the Holy Spirit.
+John Paul II, however, taught that the Holy Spirit’s inspiration is given to non-Christians in order to firmly belief in non-Christian religions and false gods.
 It’s heresy and blasphemy.

 As Leo XIII declared his 1893 encyclical Providentissimus Deus in regard to the inspiration of the Holy Spirit: